Techtonica/curriculum/javascript/javascript-1.md

  Form small groups and discuss:

-- Mention some rules for declaring variables in JavaScript?
+- What are some rules for declaring variables in JavaScript?
-- Mention some math operations that can be performed on number variables in JavaScript?
+- What are some math operations that can be performed on number variables in JavaScript?
-- How to define and call a function in JavaScript?
+- How do you define and call a function in JavaScript?
-- How to find the length of a string?
+- How do you find the length of a string?
-- Index of a string in JavaScript begins from?
+- What is the first index of a string?